-REGIONAL CHAIR - The Regional Chair is elected by the Area Chairs within a given region and functions as the elected representative of the areas to the Steering Committee and General Committee.
+REGIONAL CHAIR - The Regional Chair is elected by the Area Chairs within a given region and helps promote unity within the Region.

 Term: Two years (may succeed themselves once).

 Qualifications: It is suggested that the Regional Chair have a minimum of five years of current and continuous sobriety and three years of active committee work in H&I and have a full understanding of the responsibilities of all assignments at the area level.